arduino/docs-content/content/hardware/04.pro/carriers/portenta-hat-carrier/tutorials/user-manual/content.md

 sudo systemctl reboot
 ```

 Within the Portenta X8's shell, Docker containers offer a streamlined environment for specific tasks, such as command-based CAN bus operations.
 The _cansend_ command is one such utility that facilitates sending CAN frames.
-The command to issue such task is as followss:
+The command to issue such task is as follows:

 ```bash
 cansend